 Participants are assessed at week 1, 12 and 24 using the following methods;

 Results are evaluated quarterly in conjunction with the Wellbeing Team for each contract.

 What happens at the end of the 24-week programme?

-We encourage participants to keep exercising and will signpost them to suitable follow on classes or activies they can attend, including our Age Well classes available at ahswellbeing.co.uk.
+We encourage participants to keep exercising and will signpost them to suitable follow on classes or activities they can attend, including our Age Well classes available at ahswellbeing.co.uk.